Coimbatore: Language

-Religion
+Ethnicity and religion

+The population of Coimbatore consists of majority of Tamils with a significant number of Telugus, Kannadigas, Malayalis, and North Indians, mainly Gujaratis.

 The city's population is predominantly Hindu with minority Muslim and Christian population.
 Jains, Sikhs and Buddhists are also present in small numbers.
 According to the religious census of 2011, Coimbatore has 83.31% Hindus, 8.63% Muslims, 7.53% Christians, 0.28% Jains, 0.05% Sikhs, 0.02% Buddhists and 0.01% Others.
 0.17% of the respondents did not state their religion.

 The Mariamman festivals at the city's numerous Mariamman temples are major events in summer.
-Major Hindu temples in the city include the Perur Patteeswarar Temple, Naga Sai Mandir, Koniamman Temple, Thandu Mariamman Temple, Eachanari Vinayagar Temple, Karamadai Ranganathaswamy Temple, Marudamalai Murugan Temple, Loga Nayaga Shaniswara Temple, Ashtamsa Varadha Anjaneyar Temple, Masani Amman Temple.
+Major Hindu temples in the city include the Perur Patteeswarar Temple, Naga Sai Mandir, Koniamman Temple, Thandu Mariamman Temple, Eachanari Vinayagar Temple, Puliakulam Temple, Marudamalai Murugan Temple, Loga Nayaga Shaniswara Temple, Ashtamsa Varadha Anjaneyar Temple, Masani Amman Temple, Karamadai Ranganathar Temple, Dhyanalinga Yogic Temple and Adiyogi Shiva.
 The mosques on Oppanakara Street and Big Bazaar Street date back to the 18th century CE.
 Christian missions date back to the 17th century when permission was granted by the Nayak rulers to set up churches in the region.
 Sikh Gurudwaras and Jain temples are also present in Coimbatore.